-Jay Breslow, Principal– Born in Bend, Oregon, Jay grew up in New Jersey and spent his formative years in Hillsboro, Oregon.
+Jay Breslow, Principal (he/his)- Born in Bend, Oregon, Jay grew up in New Jersey and spent his formative years in Hillsboro, Oregon.
 He earned a doctorate in Education Studies in 2015 with a focus on teacher education, creativity and social justice.
 Jay strives to be a skilled facilitator, specifically in designing discussions to help schools create successful pathways for student graduation.
 In other words, Jay is a great guy, an eager listener, and wants to help TRCS students and staff meet their highest potential.
 Say “hi” when you see him at the school.

-Kristin Humphrey, Science Teacher
+Kristin Humphrey, Science Teacher (she/her)

 – Born and raised in Kentucky, Kristin, her husband and three daughters moved to Eugene in 2017.
 Kristin holds certification in Middle School Science, High School Biology and Special Education P-12.
 Her favorite past time is spending time with her family exploring the beauty of Oregon.
 Kristin has been teaching since 2008 and started teaching at Twin Rivers in 2017.
 She enjoys working with the awesome students that attend the Twin Rivers school.

-Mary Bowers, Registrar & Graduation Coach – Originally from the village of Endicott, NY, Mary graduated Ithaca College with a degree in Anthropology and minors in Writing & the Honors Program.
+Mary Bowers, Registrar & Graduation Coach (she/her) – Originally from the bustling village of Endicott, NY, Mary graduated Ithaca College with a degree in Anthropology and minors in Writing & the Honors Program.
 Her fieldwork on the experiences of college students with disabilities honed her passion for breaking down institutional barriers so that everybody can thrive.
-She then spent a couple years working and exploring in Denver, CO before her sense of adventure and poor navigational skills carried her to Eugene.
-These days, playing with plants and starting optimistic DIY/repair projects fill the time when she’s not hanging out with the best students around.
+She then spent a couple years working and exploring in Denver, CO before her sense of adventure and poor navigational skills brought her to Eugene.
+These days, playing with plants and starting optimistic DIY projects fill the time when she’s not hanging out with the best students around.